MartinPacker/filterCSV/README.md

 #### Nesting Level Detection

-When parsing a non-CSV file the first line with leading white space (spaces and/or tabs) is used to detect the indentation scheme: Any white space on this line is used as a single indentation level marker.
+When parsing a Markdown or tab/space-indented non-CSV file the first line with leading white space (spaces and/or tabs) is used to detect the indentation scheme: Any white space on this line is used as a single indentation level marker.
 It is expected that all lines are indented in the same way.

 For example, if the second line starts with two spaces this is taken to indicate that every line will have zero, two, four, etc spaces: